Pregnant anorexics know they should be happy — but it’s hard. Really hard.

 I felt good about my body and the little life that I was able to carry within it.
 At the time, I thought that maybe pregnancy would be the thing to finally cure my decade-plus long battle with food, body image distortion and general unhappiness with my appearance.

 Once my daughter was out of my belly and into my arms, however, the haunting thoughts returned in earnest.
-I wanted to breastfeed my daughter for all of the wonderful reasons that doctors and attachment parents promote -- increased immunity, better chance at maintaining a healthy weight throughout life and bonding time with mommy.
+I wanted to breastfeed my daughter for all of the wonderful reasons that doctors and attachment parents promote — increased immunity, better chance at maintaining a healthy weight throughout life and bonding time with mommy.
 These reasons were all well and good.
-But the real reason I wanted to breastfeed was to lose weight -- and fast.
+But the real reason I wanted to breastfeed was to lose weight — and fast.
+I’ve since learned that many pregnant anorexics have had the same thoughts, and were depressed if it didn’t happen that way.

 The combination of a very hungry child and me deciding it was time to scale back my calories (since I no longer had that “pregnancy” excuse) led to a very miserable breastfeeding experience that lasted just under two months.
 I had headaches.
 I had no energy.
 As soon as my daughter was done eating, I would lay her down and want nothing to do with her.
 I was too tired to enjoy her and my body was malnourished.